kubeshop/testkube/docs/docs/4-test-types/executor-custom.md

 To create a new script, a user needs to pass `--type`.
 The API uses it to pair the test type with the executor (executors have a handled `types` array defined in CRD), and the API will choose which executor to run based on the handled types.

-The API will pass a `testube.Execution` OpenAPI based document as the first argument to the binary in the executor's Docker container.
+The API will pass a `testkube.Execution` OpenAPI based document as the first argument to the binary in the executor's Docker container.

 The API assumes that the Executor will output JSON data to `STDOUT` and each line is wrapped in `testkube.ExecutorOutput` (as in structured logging).